rizinorg/book/src/basic_commands/print_modes.md

 **Locate an observed value**

-Use `ppd/<value>` to look up where a value appears in the default pattern.
+Use `ppd/ <value>` to look up where a value appears in the De Bruijn pattern.
 This is the fastest way to translate a register/memory capture back into an offset.
+The value is a sequence of ASCII bytes.
+In the example below it searches for "AWAA".

 ```
 [0x00000000]> e cfg.bigendian=false